 This study has limitations that should be considered.
 Its correlational cross-sectional design precludes causal inferences, so future experimental or longitudinal studies are needed.
 The generalizability of the results is limited by a relatively small and nationally homogeneous (Turkish) sample (N=167).
 Furthermore, despite testing age as a three-group moderator, the wide age range (18–45) represents a very heterogeneous cohort in terms of social media use and aesthetic norms.
 While this heterogeneity, provides valuable comparative insights, it likely limits our ability to detect nuanced age-specific effects and weakens the generalizability of results across the spectrum.

 Future studies would benefit from larger, more diverse, and stratified (e.g., by age cohort) samples to increase statistical power, enable robust subgroup analyzes, and improve cross‑cultural validity.
 Other limitations include potential respondent fatigue due to the 77‑item BeP scale, the lack of assessment of intensity and duration of social media use, and the focus on general aesthetics rather than platform‑specific content.
 The weak associations with BP warrant cautious interpretation and further investigation in specific cultural contexts.
 Finally, biases associated with voluntary online samples may affect representativeness.
 Despite these limitations, this study provides initial insights into the associations between SMAO, BP, BeP, and interest in cosmetic procedures.
+Although the conceptual model was derived theoretically, alternative structural representations (DAGs) of the relationships between SMAO, BeP, and AP may also be plausible given their intercorrelations, suggesting a possible avenue for future empirical comparison of competing models.

 Conclusion

-In this study, significant correlations were found between social media aesthetic orientation (SMAO) and beauty perception (BeP), suggesting a link between social media engagement and greater interest in cosmetic surgery (CS) through its role in disseminating modern beauty standards.
-Analysis of moderating factors revealed that personal engagement with beauty culture, i.e., a history of CS and actively following beauty trends on social media (FBTSM), was associated with a stronger correlation of SMAO with BeP and AP, but not with body perception (BP).
-This pattern is consistent with the interpretation that the underlying mechanism involves the adoption of externalized ideals rather than direct changes in internal self‑perception.

-The main contribution of this study lies in the observed pattern in which BeP, rather than BP, emerged as the central variable linking SMAO in our model.
-By integrating SMAO, BP, BeP, and AP into a unified framework and demonstrating that key behavioral moderators (CS and FBTSM) covary exclusively with this pathway, this study provides a novel, correlational perspective on these dynamics, contextualized within the Turkish sample.

-In addition, the analysis of demographic moderators revealed that gender was the most consistent factor that altered the strength of relationships in the model.
-It significantly moderated two key pathways: the link between BeP and AP was stronger in women, while the link between BPand AP was weaker in women than in men.
-This nuanced pattern emphasizes that gender fundamentally shapes the relationships between beauty, BP, and aesthetic preferences.
-In addition to gender, education also played a limited role, as a stronger correlation between BeP and AP was only observed in participants with a lower level of education.
-In contrast, the associations tested remained stable across different age groups and marital statuses, suggesting that these demographic characteristics were less influential in this context.
-Overall, these correlational results answer the question “What’s new?” by showing that internalized cultural codes of beauty play a stronger associative role in linking SMAO and AP than individual body satisfaction alone.
+This study found significant correlations between aesthetic orientation in social media (SMAO), beauty perception (BeP) and aesthetic perception (AP), but not with body perception (BP).
+BeP emerged as the central pathway linking social media engagement aesthetic attitudes, highlighting the role of culturally internalized beauty norms over individual body evaluations.
+Moderating analyzes showed that previous cosmetic surgery (CS) and following beauty trends on social media (FBTSM) strengthened the association between BePand AP, while demographic factors showed gender as the most consistent moderator and education as a more limited moderator.
+Overall, the results suggest that in this Turkish sample, aesthetic attitudes are primarily shaped by externally defined beauty standards rather than personal body satisfaction, making BeP the key construct to explain the relationship between social media use and aesthetic preferences.

 Contributions of the authors